mixxxdj/manual/source/chapters/user_interface.rst

   .. hint:: Click directly on the BPM display and tap with the beat to set the
             BPM to the speed you are tapping.
-You can also use a keyboard shortcut, go to :ref:`control-keyboard` for more informations.
+You can also use a keyboard shortcut, go to :ref:`control-keyboard` for more information.

 **Time Elapsed/Remaining**
   By default it displays the total elapsed time in the track up to the